timothyleong97/AY20-21-Semester-2/README.md

 	-	Should be at most 2 A4 pages
 -	Cheat sheet segment
     -	Should contain things that are quotable/pluggable into a question
 	-	Should not have theoretical explanations

-Kanban uses cycle/ead time which measures the time it takes from commitment to fulfilment of a ticket.
+Kanban uses cycle time which measures the time it takes from commitment to fulfilment of a ticket.

 You determine how many workflow states you want – to do, in progress, document review and done, etc. You have to set a Work-In-Progress limit for every column except Done.